discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 ## The model and the problem

-The model is the following: you have a large number of identical robots on a triangular grid.
-(Theoretical models for programmable matter often use such girds but in reality there's not always such an underlying structure.)
+The model is the following.
+You have a large number of identical robots on a triangular grid (theoretical models for programmable matter often use such girds but in reality there's not always such an underlying structure.)
 Every node can basically see the six positions around itself, and check whether they are occupied by robots or not.
 And every robot can move to these neighboring